Energy Scaling Laws for Diffusion Models: Quantifying Compute in Image Generation: Introduction

 \section{Introduction}

-The rapid advancement of generative AI, particularly diffusion models~\citep{song2020score,ho2020denoising,sohl2015deep} for high-quality image synthesis, has transformed creative applications and scientific visualization.
-Models like Stable Diffusion \citep{rombach2022high}, DALL-E~\citep{ramesh2021zero}, and recent innovations such as Flux \citep{esser2024scaling} and Gemini 2.5 Flash Image "Nano Banana" \citep{google2025gemini} can generate photorealistic images from text prompts with unprecedented quality.
+The rapid advancement of generative AI, particularly diffusion models~\cite{song2020score,ho2020denoising,sohl2015deep} for high-quality image synthesis, has transformed creative applications and scientific visualization.
+Models like Stable Diffusion \cite{rombach2022high}, DALL-E~\cite{ramesh2021zero}, and recent innovations such as Flux \cite{esser2024scalingrectifiedflowtransformers} and Gemini 2.5 Flash Image "Nano Banana" \cite{google2025gemini} can generate photorealistic images from text prompts with unprecedented quality.
 However, this capability comes at substantial computational cost—generating a single high-resolution image can require billions of floating-point operations across dozens of denoising steps.

 As these models are deployed at scale, their energy consumption has become a critical concern.
-Recent studies estimate that training large language models can consume as much electricity as hundreds of homes over several months \citep{strubell2019energy}, and inference costs can be equally significant when scaled to billions of users.
-For diffusion models, the energy challenge is compounded by their iterative nature—unlike single forward-pass models, diffusion models require multiple denoising steps, each involving full network evaluation~\citep{ho2020denoising,song2020denoising}.
+Recent studies estimate that training large language models can consume as much electricity as hundreds of homes over several months \cite{strubell2019energy}, and inference costs can be equally significant when scaled to billions of users.
+For diffusion models, the energy challenge is compounded by their iterative nature—unlike single forward-pass models, diffusion models require multiple denoising steps, each involving full network evaluation~\cite{ho2020denoising,song2020denoising}.

-Despite the critical importance of energy efficiency, current approaches to estimating diffusion model energy consumption rely primarily on empirical measurements or crude approximations.
-The research landscape presents significant gaps: limited research on diffusion models compared to language models \citep{strubell2019energy, luccioni2022estimating}, lack of predictive models that enable planning rather than reactive measurement, limited generalization across model-hardware combinations, absence of theoretical frameworks relating computational complexity to energy usage, and hardware heterogeneity that complicates cross-platform prediction.
+Despite the critical importance of energy efficiency, current approaches to estimating diffusion model energy consumption often rely on post-hoc empirical measurements or specialized benchmarks \cite{seyfarth2025latent, bertazzini2025hidden}.
+While these provide valuable ground-truth data, there remains a need for predictive models that relate architectural complexity to energy usage.
+The research landscape presents several challenges: a relative scarcity of energy modeling for diffusion models compared to language models, limited generalization across diverse model-hardware combinations, and the absence of theoretical frameworks that link FLOP counts directly to energy footprints across varying hardware configurations.